Marketing Automation Process for Project Management

 We know a lot of our prospects understand that we blog for our clients, but there is so much more that goes into marketing automation that seems to be missed.
-With that in mind, we decided it's time to touch on the property management marketing automation lifecycle!
+With that in mind, we decided it's time to touch on the property management marketing automation process!

 What happens after a user becomes a contact—and what does the automation actually do?
 Understanding the answers to these questions will make it easier for you to decide if you want to learn more about process automation for your property management company.
-Let's look at the property management marketing automation lifecycle in detail so that you can see where automation might best benefit you.
+Let's look at the property management marketing automation process in detail so that you can see where automation might best benefit you.

 Your Visitor Becomes a Lead